dqops/dqo/docs/data-sources/spark.md

 [Apache Spark](https://spark.apache.org/documentation.html) is an open-source unified analytics engine for large-scale data processing.

+## Prerequisite credentials

+You need a Spark Thrift Server to be running that provides a connection through JDBC to data in Spark.

 ## Add Spark connection using the user interface

 ### **Navigate to the connection settings**